 - Additionally, always be sure to seek medical treatment immediately following a car accident.
 Sometimes injuries take time to show up; you could be seriously hurt and not realize it until hours later.
 Getting a medical evaluation from a professional immediately will identify injuries you aren’t aware of.

-Another reason to always seek medical treatment immediately is to document your injuries, to prepare for any lawsuit that may follow.
+Another reason to always seek medical treatment immediately is to document your injuries and to prepare for any lawsuit that may follow.
 For more information, check out our personal injury calculator.

 Contact a Shreveport Attorney Who Can Help With Rear Ended Collision Injuries

 Attorney Joseph Greenwald has years of experience in personal injury law.
-If you or a loved one have been injured in a car accident, call the Greenwald Law Firm at 318.383.0094, or request a free consultation.
+If you or a loved one have been injured in a car accident, call the Shreveport personal injury lawyers at Greenwald Law Firm at 318-219-7867, or request a free consultation today.